 Dog agility has become the fastest growing dog sport in North American and this growing popularity has led to more research into the physical demands and potential injuries that can occur in the sport.
 Of all the sports our dogs can compete in, dog agility, is one of the most physically demanding.
 Dogs are moving at faster speeds than ever before and having to navigate more challenging courses, more complex jumping skills and difficult contact and weave approaches.
 With these faster speeds and varied physical challenges, the potential for injury can increase.

 In this week’s blog we review some exciting and new research that has come to light about the sport of agility and discuss how this research applies to our dogs, our training, and competition.
+Do you know that cranial cruciate ligament (CCL) injuries are one of the most commonly seen sporting dog injuries seen by veterinarians?

 If you’re in dog sports, chances are you know someone whose dog has suffered CCL injury.
 Have you ever found yourself asking how a CCL injury occurs and how you can make every best attempt to prevent your dog from suffering this injury?
-In this week’s blog, we take a deep dive into CCL injuries, how they occur, what to look out for, and how a CCL injury does not mean the end of your dog’s sporting career.
-Have you noticed a funny little hitch in your dog’s movement or temporary or occasional lameness?
-Intermittent lameness can have many reasons for occurring but one of the most common cause of lameness is a condition known as luxating patella.
+In this week’s blog, we take a deep dive into CCL injuries, how they occur, what to look out for, and how a CCL injury does not mean the end of your dog’s sporting career. |

 AuthorCarolyn McIntyre Archives